MabelMedia-LLC/MabelHUB/README.md

 __To Get Started, Simply Download And Double Click The "SimpleInstall.jar" File.__
 - It Will Select, Download And Execute The Appropriate Update Binary For Your Platform, Or Show An Error If You're Running An Unsupported One.
-- Also, Use The "--canary" Or "--lts" Flags To Switch To That Channel.
+- Also, Use The `--canary` Or `--lts` Flags To Switch To That Channel.

 # Platform Support
 | Platform | CPU Type | Supported | Active Testing | Update File |